Metropolitan Branch Trail: Right-of-way

 A substantial segment of the original Metropolitan Branch right-of-way south of Franklin Street NE (in some places, 200 feet wide) was marked as an extension of Delaware Avenue under the L'Enfant Plan.
 In the late 19th and early 20th century, it was converted into railroad sidings for industrial use on Capitol Hill, parallel to the B&O railroad.
 These Metropolitan Branch sidings became disused as industries left the city, and the owner, CSX, which had already sold the active B&O railroad tracks within the District to the Washington Metro under a joint-use agreement, made plans to redevelop many of the properties along the right-of-way.
 The sidings land was left vacant as a staging ground for temporary construction uses.
 During this period, the wide, grassy strip became a popular short-cut for pedestrians and cyclists trying to access the Red Line, which runs along the corridor.

 Initially, WMATA engineered the Red Line to accommodate existing railroad uses in the corridor, bisecting the existing rail line and preserving many of the Metropolitan Branch sidings.
 In 1988, a decade after WMATA purchased and widened the active tracks, Montgomery County purchased the Georgetown Branch of the B&O, a single-track spur feeding into the Metropolitan Branch from the north, for transportation use including an extension of the Capital Crescent Trail.
 The remaining disused portions of the Metropolitan Branch spanned the distance parallel to the Red Line between the Georgetown Branch and Union Station, including sizable gaps north of Franklin Street, where the railroad had been widened by WMATA; the only available right-of-way for a trail in these areas was on adjacent parkland, or streets parallel to the railroad tracks.

-The planned Metropolitan Branch Trail route has since been altered to reduce the amount of right-of-way acquisition by placing substantial portions of the proposed trail on-street.
+Cost-cutting efforts led planners to alter the planned Metropolitan Branch Trail route, running substantial portions on streets to reduce the amount of land needed to be acquired.
 Still, a continuous off-street trail is planned between Franklin Street and the New York Ave–Florida Ave–Gallaudet University Metro station.

 The connector trail between the Metropolitan Branch Trail and the Anacostia Tributary Trail System is envisioned as following the linear park under which Metro's Green Line was built and a route that had already been proposed as part of the Fort Circle Trail.

+Connections

+The Met Branch Trail connects at Eastern Avenue in DC to the Prince George's County Connector Trail, whose first section, to Russell Avenue in Maryland, was built in 2009 and 2010.